vita-student-projects/DLAV_FinalProject_DeCarlo_Thota/README.md

 ## Model prediction visualisation

-Once the training is done and we have saved our "best_model.pth", we can use the following python script to run a visualisation on how our model works on the validation dataset.
+Once the training is done and we have saved our `best_model.pth`, you can use the following Python script to visualize how the model performs on the validation dataset.
 You can observe:

 - RGB input images
 - Past inputs and predicted against future trajectories